- Peter Jackson

 - Release Date

 The Hobbit: The Desolation of Smaug opens upon the village of Bree on a rainy night.
-Passing in front of the camera is a familiar, scruffy-faced man who chomps on a celery stalk; this is the film’s director, Peter Jackson, reviving his cameo from The Fellowship of the Ring.
+Passing in front of the camera is a familiar, scruffy-faced man who chomps on a carrot; this is the film’s director, Peter Jackson, reviving his cameo from The Fellowship of the Ring.
 The camera moves into The Prancing Pony, that fateful tavern where Aragorn first intercepted a quintet of hobbits in The Lord of the Rings trilogy.
 Here, Ian McKellen’s Gandalf consults dwarf leader Thorin Oakenshield (Richard Armitage), who wants to reclaim his people’s home in the Lonely Mountain, now jealously guarded by the title’s fire-breathing dragon Smaug.
-Gandalf advises Thorin that for his mission he will need a burglar, a hobbit.
+Gandalf advises Thorin that for his mission, he will need a burglar, a hobbit.
 The scene takes place a full year before the events in An Unexpected Journey, the first film in Jackson’s three-part adaptation of J.R.R.
 Tolkien’s The Hobbit.
-But its source isn’t Tolkien’s book; rather it comes from a Tolkien story not published in the author’s lifetime called The Quest of Erebor, later released by Tolkien’s son in 1980.
+But its source isn’t Tolkien’s book; rather, it comes from a Tolkien story not published in the author’s lifetime called The Quest of Erebor, later released by Tolkien’s son in 1980.

 Screenwriters Jackson, Fran Walsh, Philippa Boyens, and Guillermo Del Toro have steeped themselves in Tolkien’s world, so much so that they reimagine The Hobbit with the help of other Tolkien texts, further linking the author’s storybook world to his darker, heavier material in The Lord of the Rings trilogy.
 When the final Hobbit film, called There and Back Again, arrives in 2014, Jackson and company will have spent roughly 9 hours adapting 300 pages.
 Indeed, the writers have incorporated their own elaborations to the source material, some inspired and others present for fan service.
-For example, they’ve returned Legolas from The Lord of the Rings to the fray, with a distractingly 10-years-older Orlando Bloom reprising the character that’s supposed to be 50-years-younger.
+For example, they’ve returned Legolas from The Lord of the Rings to the fray, with a distractingly 10-years-older Orlando Bloom reprising the character that’s supposed to be 50 years younger.
 Regardless of this unnecessary touch, the writers were inspired when they invented Tauriel, a fiery, inspirited Wood-Elf played by a red-haired Evangeline Lilly.
 Her presence offers some much-needed female heroism, a later Tolkien staple, in thrilling battle scenes and a romantic subplot when Tauriel takes a shine to the least dwarfish dwarf in Thorin’s company, Kili (Aidan Turner).

 There are also Gandalf’s disappearances to consider.
 In Tolkien’s book, the gray wizard comes and goes from the journey, mysteriously withdrawing to who-knows-where while the 13 dwarfs and their hobbit burglar Bilbo (Martin Freeman, perfect) slog toward the Lonely Mountain.
-Filling in the blanks, early in The Desolation of Smaug Gandalf rides off to Dol Guldur, where a dark human sorcerer called The Necromancer grows and commands an army of Orc followers.
+Filling in the blanks, early in The Desolation of Smaug, Gandalf rides off to Dol Guldur, where a dark human sorcerer called The Necromancer grows and commands an army of Orc followers.
 Be it additional elves or Gandalf’s side-quest, Jackson and his co-writers haven’t made a faithful adaptation of The Hobbit, which isn’t necessarily a bad thing.
 It may be a problem for Tolkien purists but many moviegoers will appreciate how lovingly Jackson explores the text and what lies beyond it.
 What remains important is how the filmmakers capture the spirit of Tolkien’s Middle Earth, and Jackson has proved time and again that he understands this world and knows how to make us feel a part of it.

 After outrunning a band of Orcs and taking refuge with fearsome skin-changer Beorn (Mikael Persbrandt), who shifts between a fierce bear form and a towering human, Gandalf leaves the company as they head through the spider-infested, hallucinatory Mirkwood Forest without their wizard guide.
 Out of a webby prison and into an elvish dungeon, the group is captured by Mirkwood’s elf leader King Thranduil (Lee Pace), a stuffy elitist and isolationist who’s content with preventing Thorin from reclaiming his homeland out of pure haughtiness.
-Our heroes finally escape by riding barrels down white water rapids, while all around them Orcs and elves do battle in a breathtaking sequence.
+Our heroes finally escape by riding barrels down white water rapids, while all around them, Orcs and elves do battle in a breathtaking sequence.
 Not since his King Kong remake, where Jackson produced a brontosaurus stampede that ended with the creatures toppling over one another in cartoonish fashion, has the director embraced such outlandish action, complete with a fat dwarf in a barrel tumbling over Ocs like a bowling ball over pins, and plenty of elf-batics as Legolas and Tauriel leap on the heads of dwarves and ride Orc bodies like a slide.

 The adventure slows when the group enlists a trader named Bard (Luke Evans) to smuggle them into Laketown, a squalid man-settlement of Dickensian proportions.
 Populated by starving families and struggling tradesman, Laketown is a human world concerned with politics and economy, championed by its unscrupulous master (Stephen Fry, delightfully grotesque).
 Minus a few dwarves who stay behind to contend with a wounded Kili, the remaining group pushes on to the mountain where Bilbo is finally tasked with recovering the glowing white Arkenstone from the golden mounds of dwarf-riches inside.
 Asleep under his blanket of treasure is Smaug, voiced to intimidating effect by Benedict Cumberbatch.
 Smaug is a chatty character whose exchange with the thieving hobbit is comprised of wonderful, witty dialogue and menace—a tense back-and-forth to rival Bilbo’s game of riddles with Gollum near the end of An Unexpected Journey.
 It’s all flattery and niceties from the terrified Bilbo.
 “Truly songs and tales fall utterly short of your enormity,” he says, while the towering dragon moves about in the cramped dwarf kingdom interior like a snake, issuing lofty but brilliant monologuing: “I am king under the mountain!
 I am fire!
 I am death!”